useblocks/groundwork/docs/commands.rst

 Starting the CLI
 ----------------

-To start the cli, be sure that at least own plugin gets activated, which is using the pattern :class:`~groundwork.patterns.gw_commands_pattern.GwCommandsPattern`.
+To start the cli, be sure that at least one plugin gets activated, which is using the pattern :class:`~groundwork.patterns.gw_commands_pattern.GwCommandsPattern`.

 After application initialisation and plugin activations,